plotzing/plotzing/README.md

 graph_violin("jealousy_attractive","gender", "relationship_status",showanimation=TRUE #Generate a violin plot which shows an animated transition between the two relationship_status levels
 ```

 If you are using repeated-measures data, you may also specify an ID variable using the the command **'setanimationid=**' and specifying the name of the ID variable in your dataframe.
 This ensures that the movement of each individual datapoint correctly reflects the changes associated with each individual subject.
-Note, however, that animated graphs are still under development, and, at present, customization options are limited.
+It's important to note that animated graphs are still under development, and, at present, customization options are limited.

 ## **Saving Graphs and Animations**